nwsmkdev/apps/apps/openThreadApp/README.md

    (This step is required only if any updates/changes done in the actual OT source code, as already standard ot libraries are available).
  Copy **libmbedcrypto.a  libopenthread-cli-ftd.a  libopenthread-diag.a  libopenthread-ftd.a   libopenthread-platform-utils.a** into **repos/mynewt-dw1000-core/lib/openthread/src/ot_prebuilt/**

-### To erase the default flash image that shipped with the DWM1001.
+## Erase the default flash image that shipped with the DWM1001.

 ```no-highlight
 $ JLinkExe -device nRF52 -speed 4000 -if SWD